paybygroup/slate/source/index.html.md

-id|string(uuid)|Pay By Group UUID for this Purchase used for API calls slug|string|Short, unique identifier of this Purchase for easy reference in the Business Portal, with end users, and in URLs. merchant|[Merchant](#schemamerchant)|Details for how the Merchant is referenced and presented to users status|string|Current status of the Purchase, one of: `created` (Purchase has been created by the Merchant);  `active` (Purchase has been claimed by an organizer and is in process);  `completed` (All payments have been successfully paid out to the Merchant for this Purchase.
-No further changes or payments may be made,  only refunds.); or  `canceled` (Purchase has been canceled by the merchant or organizer and is not recoverable). currency_code|string|3-letter currency code that determines how all money values relatedd  to the Purchase are presented to users current_payment|[Payment](#schemapayment)|A payment is a nested object (or array of objects) inside a purchase describing the amount(s)  a merchant expects to receive for a given purchase over time as a % of the product_cost(s).
+id|string(uuid)|Pay By Group UUID for this Purchase used for API calls slug|string|Short, unique identifier of this Purchase for easy reference in the Business Portal, with end users, and in URLs. merchant|[Merchant](#schemamerchant)|Details for how the Merchant is referenced and presented to users status|string|Current status of the Purchase, one of: -`created` (Purchase has been created by the Merchant);  -`active` (Purchase has been claimed by an organizer and is in process);  -`completed` (All payments have been successfully paid out to the Merchant for this Purchase.
+No further changes or payments may be made,  only refunds.); or  -`canceled` (Purchase has been canceled by the merchant or organizer and is not recoverable). currency_code|string|3-letter currency code that determines how all money values relatedd  to the Purchase are presented to users current_payment|[Payment](#schemapayment)|A payment is a nested object (or array of objects) inside a purchase describing the amount(s)  a merchant expects to receive for a given purchase over time as a % of the product_cost(s).
 A single purchase may have multiple payments over time, which may be a deposit + balance payment  or a series of installments.
 Most purchases have a single payment for 100% of the purchase value. next_payment_due_deadline|string(date-time)|This is the next due deadline set by the merchant for an upcoming payment.
 If the current payment  does not have a `due_deadline` then the `due_deadline` for the next payment after that will apply here.